I’m still enjoying riding and racing my bike and I am ready for another season as a pro rider, I still have goals to achieve in cycling.

-New to Team Novo Nordisk for the 2019 season is Hungarian Peter Kusztor.
-The 33-year-old Olympian went professional in 2005 with P-nivo Betonexpressz 2000 and has raced the past 13 seasons with continental squads including Atlas Personal, Utensilnord, Amplatz-BMC, and MyBike Stevens.
+The 39-year-old Olympian turned professional in 2005 with P-nivoBetonexpressz 2000 and raced 14 seasons with UCI Continental squads including Atlas Personal, Utensilnord, Amplatz-BMC, and MyBikeStevens.

 Kusztor was racing for MyBike Stevens when he crashed on Stage 3 of the Czech Cycling Tour and broke his collarbone (August 2018).
 Before going in for surgery, doctors checked his fasting blood glucose levels, which were elevated.
 Initially, doctors believed he had type 2 diabetes and hospitalized him to bring down his blood glucose.
-He did not respond to medication, and eventually endocrinologists ran a series of new tests that lead to his type 1 diagnosis.
+He did not respond to medication, and eventually endocrinologists ran a series of new tests that led to his type 1 diagnosis.

 The diagnosis and lifestyle changes were difficult for Kusztor, and he couldn’t imagine continuing racing professionally while managing the condition.
 Yet the Hungarian had raced against Team Novo Nordisk over the years and knew that all riders on the team competed with type 1 diabetes.

 Not wanting to give up his career and dream, Kusztor reached out to Team Novo Nordisk to receive information on nutrition and training advice for someone newly diagnosed with diabetes.
 After several conversations, the team offered him a spot on the 2019 squad.